James Thomson (London politician)

+Thomson was Chief Executive Officer for Keepmoat and was a non-executive board member of the Housing and Finance Institute.
 Thomson was appointed chief financial officer of Keepmoat in 2012.
-Then in January 2015, following the acquisition of Keepmoat by TDR Capital and Sun Capital, he was promoted to the post of deputy CEO, later becoming CEO - a post he retained until February 2019.
+Then in January 2015, following the acquisition of Keepmoat by TDR Capital and Sun Capital, he was promoted to the post of deputy CEO, later becoming CEO.

+Thomson is a board member of the Serious Fraud Office and chairman of its Audit and Risk Committee.

+A graduate of Oriel College, Oxford, and lately Chairman of the City of London Police Authority Board, Thomson was appointed CBE in the 2025 New Year Honours for Policing and Inclusion.

-Following the Autumn Statement of Conservative chancellor Philip Hammond in November 2016, Thomson welcomed the £2.3 billion housing infrastructure fund as he saw it as allowing local authorities to create joint ventures to deliver housing.
+Following the Autumn Statement of Conservative Chancellor Philip Hammond in November 2016, Thomson welcomed the £2.3 billion housing infrastructure fund as he saw it as allowing local authorities to create joint ventures to deliver housing.